MegaNeZ/DRAG-and-DROP-is-Fixed-6.0-to-6.4-Versions/README.md

 # DRAG-and-DROP-is-Fixed-6.0-to-6.4-Versions-
-A lightweight Unity 6 editor script that fixes the broken Hierarchy drag-and-drop bug caused by the native System.UInt64 to System.Int32 casting exception.
 # Unity 6 Hierarchy Drag and Drop Bug Fix
 A lightweight Unity 6 editor script that fixes the broken Hierarchy drag-and-drop bug caused by the native System.UInt64 to System.Int32 casting exception.
 ## The Problem